Mechanisms of Oncogenesis

 Mission

-The mission of the Mechanisms of Oncogenesis (MOO) program at the University of Florida Health Cancer Center is to understand how normal cells undergo complex changes leading to cancer.
+The mission of the Mechanisms of Oncogenesis (MOO) program at the University of Florida Health Cancer Institute is to understand how normal cells undergo complex changes leading to cancer.

 The scientific objectives of the MOO program are to elucidate the deregulated genetic and epigenetic events that drive tumor initiation and progression and develop new cancer targeting strategies.